 Our last day was spilt in between Animal Kingdom and Hollywood Studios.
 Animal Kingdom was a jammed few hours on rides between our fast passes, some short lines, and opting to go as “single riders” instead of together to bypass waits.
 If you’re fine going solo on a ride, I recommend trying the single riders hack.
 It is such a time saver!

-day trip was lunch at Sanaa that afternoon.
+In my opinion, the actual gem of the day trip was lunch at Sanaa that afternoon.
 You have to leave the park and go to Animal Kingdom Lodge – which, let me just pause for a second and say loveeee.
 If we ever go back, I want to stay here; for the lodge’s atmosphere and also because I want to eat at Sanna and have their bread service for lunch everyday.

 The bread service is it, people.
 Fly to Orlando, eat here, and you can go home right after.

 On top of the amazing food and aesthetics, you get to watch different animals walk around in the courtyard while you eat.

 After lunch it was time for Hollywood Studios and a 85 minute line up to go on the Tower of Terror.
 Normally fast drop-down rides aren’t my favorite but I can handle (somewhat) Tower of Terror, which is good because it’s Mike’s favorite ride!